Skip to content

 Up to $175K USDA feasibility grant for ag-tech, food, forestry, and rural innovation startups — one annual solicitation, submitted via Grants.gov.

-How to apply in Nebraska
+How to apply for Nebraska's funding stack, in order

 Nebraska small business funding FAQ